-We have a preferred landscaping company who are adept at appraising our plans and who understand the high quality of implementation we expect.
-They deliver high quality work for a competitive price and are especially well-regarded for their beautifully-finished paving.
-They will provide you with a fixed-price quote for installing your new garden based on the agreed Masterplan.
+We work with various landscaping companies who understand our plans and the high quality of implementation we expect.
+They all deliver high quality work for a competitive price.
+They will provide you with a fixed-price quote for installing your new garden based on the agreed Masterplan and Construction Details.

 9. Project Inspections: